 - Click on the "Detailed Student Schedule" on the "Classes & Registration Tab" to view and print a copy of your current schedule.

 Students on academic suspension are unable to register for courses.
-Please see the Suspension Advisor in the Academic Advising Center in Confluence, room 123 to initiate the reinstatement process.
+Please see the suspension advisor in the Academic Advising and Student Success Center in Confluence Building, room 123 to initiate the reinstatement process.

 You should discuss with your advisor the number of courses to sign up for in a semester.
 The maximum load for all students is 18 credit hours.
 Special permission may be granted from the Director of Advising to enroll in more than 18 credit hours.

 You may audit—or take for no credit—courses listed in the schedule at the regular tuition rate.
 The deadline to apply to audit a course is the census date (see calendar).
 You cannot change an “audit” to a “for-credit” class after the census date.
 The College Opportunity Fund does not apply to audited courses.